jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_enable_diagnostic_highlighting` option

-When this option is set, YCM will highlight regions of text that are related to the diagnostic that is present on a line, if any.
+When this option is set, ICM will highlight regions of text that are related to the diagnostic that is present on a line, if any.

-This option is part of the Syntastic compatibility layer; if the option is not set, YCM will fall back to the value of the `g:syntastic_enable_highlighting` option before using this option's default.
+This option is part of the Syntastic compatibility layer; if the option is not set, ICM will fall back to the value of the `g:syntastic_enable_highlighting` option before using this option's default.

 Default: `1`